-After 4 hours flying with Jetstar, we finally arrived in Hongkong.
+After 4 hours on the plane with Jetstar, we finally arrived in Hongkong.
 We took Metro train down to Hongkong station and then ride a taxi to Cosmo Hotel Wan Chai.
 The luck was still on our side because the hotel gave us a free upgrade to an Executive room for our three nights stay!
 Should I buy a lottery ticket?
 LOL.

 We took the tram and met up Mike’s mate, Adam at The Broadway, and he took us to Dusk till dawn for a few drinks.
-Heneiken draught @ 76HKD/pint and Coke @ 48HKD.
+Heineken draught @ 76HKD/pint and Coke @ 48HKD.

 Once we finished with the tour, we took a taxi back and had our lunch at De Belgie Bar & Restaurant, located at 21 Elgin Street.

 Beef Lasagna with Leffe Blonde 330ml @ 118.00

 Beef Lasagna with Stella 330ml @ 118.00

 The next morning, we had our brunch at 潮味居 located at Bowrington road.
 We ordered Sauteed Shredded Beef, Stewed mushroom with vegetables, rice and drinks.
 The total cost was 257.00HKD.